databendlabs/databend-docs/docs/en/guides/20-cloud/10-using-databend-cloud/01-warehouses.md

 import EllipsisSVG from '@site/static/img/icon/ellipsis.svg' import  { Button } from 'antd'

 The warehouse is an essential component of Databend Cloud.
-A warehouse represents a set of computing capacities including CPU, memory, and local caches.
+A warehouse represents a set of compute resources including CPU, memory, and local caches.
 You must run a warehouse to perform SQL tasks such as:

 - Querying data with the SELECT statement
 - Modifying data with the INSERT, UPDATE, or DELETE statement